For Those That Wish to Exist: Critical reception

 The Guardian gave the album 3 out of 5 and stated: "For Those Who Wish to Exist proves Architects' ability to oscillate between thoughtful, interesting, finely wrought compositions and gleefully hulking exercises in metal obviousness is still intact.
 The fact it often feels stultifying regardless proves turning climate anxiety into gratifying entertainment is a very difficult art to master."
 Paul Travers of Kerrang! considered the release to be "...a long and constantly shifting album.
 It also sounds like it could be a crucial one in Architects' ongoing evolution."
 Sophia Simon-Bashall of The Line of Best Fit stated that "It's an album that has something to appeal to any ears, without compromising the true Architects' signature – you just have to be open to it."
 Dannii Leivers of NME was positive towards the release and stated that "For Those That Wish to Exist isn't exactly the kind of sonic reinvention one-time scene mates Bring Me the Horizon pulled off with 2019's Amo, but it pushes Architects into unexplored territory and a bold new future where even bigger venues and audiences surely await."
 Wall of Sound gave the album almost a perfect score 9/10 and saying: "To me, the purpose of For Those That Wish to Exist is for the listener to sit on what's being sung/screamed at them and for it to sink in over time.
 Sure, you're not going to get up and become a planet warrior overnight, but I feel by listening to this album over and over again, you'll subliminally be listening to what Architects are educating us about through their heavy, soothing and beautifully crafted music.
 From there, you can take your life into your own hands and play your part… but you better hurry up."
 Loudwire called it one of the best metal albums of 2021.

 Accolades

 Commercial performance

 Once released, the album debuted at number one in Australia and in the United Kingdom.
 For Those That Wish to Exist debuted and peaked at number 1 in their home country, gifting them their first top ten on the UK Albums Chart as well their first UK chart topper.
 It sold 12,542 copies in its first week, outselling Maxïmo Park's Nature Always Wins by 550 sales.
+In the United States, the album peaked at number 80 on the Billboard 200, becoming their highest charting album on the chart by selling 6,750 units in its first week.